 Belgrade is a somewhat small city located in the state of Montana.
 With a population of 8,556 people and four constituent neighborhoods, Belgrade is the 11th largest community in Montana.

 Belgrade is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Belgrade is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Belgrade who work in office and administrative support (10.56%), food service (10.40%), and management occupations (8.14%).
+There are especially a lot of people living in Belgrade who work in food service (10.07%), office and administrative support (9.54%), and management occupations (9.04%).

-Belgrade is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Belgrade doesn't have a public transportation system that people use for their commute.

 The people who call Belgrade home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Belgrade residents report their race to be White, followed by Native American.
-Important ancestries of people in Belgrade include Irish, Norwegian, English, and Swedish.
+Important ancestries of people in Belgrade include German, Irish, English, Norwegian, and Swedish.

 The most common language spoken in Belgrade is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Spanish and Italian.